sampie777/googlekeepimporter/README.md

 > Note that the tags/labels are automatically capitalized.

-> Note that you should probably enable some sort of lower security authentication in your account, if you get an endless login waiting loop.
+> Note that you should probably TEMPORARILY turn off two-factor authentication for your account, if you get an endless login waiting loop.

 > Note that running the script twice will result in duplicates!
 There's not check in place to see if an note/memo already exists in Google Keep.